Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
                             Paths of the sRNA gff files for comparing sORF and sRNA to detect the overlapping.
+      --contain_multi_stop, -ms
+                            If --contain_multi_stop is True, the outpu files will only contain the non-annotated transcripts (potential
+                            sORFs) which have single stop codon (but may still contain multiple sORFs from different reading frames).
+                            If --contain_multi_stop is False, the output files will assign the longest open reading frame which may contain multiple stop codons to be sORFs.
+Default is False.
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
                             The utr length for comparing TSS with sORF.
 The default number is 300.